-An additional component to this is much of the aquaculture and fishing industry is located in regional, rural and remote areas where jobs are a key deciding factor in population and workforce retention, not training and qualifications.
+An additional component to this is there are numerous aquaculture and fishing businesses located in regional, rural and remote areas where jobs are a key deciding factor in population and workforce retention, not training and qualifications.
+Where training is available, employers may still preference to train in-house.
+Many businesses are family based and employers who have not traditionally accessed the VET system.
 For example, large, integrated commercial fishing companies are researching labour options within key areas of Queensland as part of their feasibility into building a new processing operation.
 Ensuring they have access to a labour pool is a key concern and significant factor in their research.
-In areas where formal training is not offered, there is a greater incentive to employ and train informally than to facilitate formal training but run the risk of losing workers to metropolitan areas.
+In areas where formal training is not offered, employers often hire unskilled applicants and then upskill them informally.
+Their employers often avoid seeking to make formal arrangements, including with VET providers, due to the risk of investing in workers who may relocate to metropolitan areas.